...

 Safety Features

-The safety equipment installed on elevators includes emergency brakes, interlocks, and backup power systems, yet lifts only offer basic safety elements for their restricted usage purposes.
+The safety equipment installed on elevators includes emergency brakes, interlocks, and backup power systems, yet elevators only offer basic safety elements for their restricted usage purposes.

 Installation Requirements and Costs

-Lifts need simple installation because they affect infrastructure minimally, and, therefore, home lift prices are lower than elevators, which require extensive construction work.
+elevators need simple installation because they affect infrastructure minimally, and, therefore, home elevator prices are lower than elevators, which require extensive construction work.

 Pros and Cons Analysis